 Management Strategy When Most Suitable When Least Suitable Register Where details of the existence of a possible or potential conflict of interest For very low-risk and potential conflict of interest.
-The conflict of interest is more significant or higher risk. are formally registered.
-Where the act of transparency through recording the conflict of interest is sufficient.
-The potential or perceived effects of a conflict of interest on the proper performance of the employee's duties require more proactive management.
+The conflict of interest is more significant or higher risk. are formally registered. • Where the act of transparency through recording the conflict of interest is sufficient. • The potential or perceived effects of a conflict of interest on the proper performance of the employee's duties require more proactive management.
 Restrict Where restrictions are placed on employee's involvement in the matter.
 The employee can be effectively separated from parts of the activity or process.
 The conflict of interest is not likely to arise frequently.
 The conflict is likely to arise more frequently.
 The employee is constantly unable to perform a number of their regular duties because of conflict of interest issues.
 Recruit Where a disinterested third party is used to oversee part or all of the process that deals with the matter.
 It is not feasible or desirable for the employee to remove themselves from the decision-making process.
 In small or isolated communities The conflict is serious and ongoing, rendering ad hoc recruitment of others unworkable.
 Recruitment of a third party is not appropriate for the proper handling of the matter.
-A suitable third party Remove For ongoing serious is unable to be sourced. • The conflict of Where an employee chooses to be removed from the matter. conflicts of interest where ad hoc restriction or recruitment of others interest and its perceived or potential effects are of low risk or low is not appropriate. significance.
-The employee is prepared to relinquish the relevant private interest rather than radically change their work responsibilities or environment.
+A suitable third party is unable to be Remove Where an employee chooses to be removed from the matter.
+For ongoing serious conflicts of interest where ad hoc restriction or sourced.
+The conflict of interest and its perceived or potential effects are recruitment of others is not appropriate. of low risk or low significance. • The employee is prepared to relinquish the relevant private interest rather than radically change their work responsibilities or environment.
 Relinquish Where the employee relinquishes the private interest that is creating the conflict.
 The employee's commitment to public duty outweighs their attachment to their private interest.
 The employee is unable or unwilling, for various reasons, to relinquish the relevant private interest.
 Resign Where the employee resigns from their position within the organisation.
 No other options are workable.
 The employee cannot or will not relinquish their conflicting private interest and changes to their work responsibilities or environment are not feasible.
-The employee prefers this course as a matter of personal principle.
 The conflict of interest and its potential or perceived effects are of low risk or low significance.
 Other options exist that are workable for the employee and the organisation.
+The employee prefers this course as a matter of personal principle.